Identical damped harmonic oscillators described by coherent states: Damped harmonic oscillator: dynamical equation and coherent states

 Consider a simple harmonic oscillator (SHO) with frequency $\omega_0$.
 Neglecting vacuum energy, its non-dissipative evolution is generated by the system Hamiltonian $ H_S = \hb \om_0 a^{\dag} a $, where $ a^{\dag} $ and $ a $ are respectively creation and annihilation operators.
 In the quantum optical limit and at zero temperature, the Schr\"{o}dinger picture master equation describing DHO reads \cite{BrPe-book-2002}

 where $\ga_0$ denotes relaxation rate or damping constant.
-Note that $\rho(t)$ describing the {\it open} system is obtained by taking partial trace over the heat bath, $\rho(t) = {\text{tr}}_B( \rho_{\tot}(t) )$, where the total density matrix $ \rho_{\tot}(t) $ evolves unitarily under time evolution operator $ U(t) $ and the sub-index $B$ stands for the heat {\it Bath}.
+Note that $\rho(t)$ describing the state of this {\it open} system is obtained by taking partial trace over the heat bath, $\rho(t) = {\text{tr}}_B( \rho_{\tot}(t) )$, where the total density matrix $ \rho_{\tot}(t) $ evolves unitarily under time evolution operator $ U(t) $ and the sub-index $B$ stands for the heat {\it Bath}.
 Thus, one has \cite{BrPe-ArXiv-2003}

 The master equation (\ref{eq: master*}) is the differential form of the equation (\ref{eq: rhoSt_red}) in the appropriate limit.
 Using the {\it scaled} unit \begin{numcases}~ x \rightarrow \sqrt{ \frac{\hb}{m \om_0} } x \\ p \rightarrow \sqrt{m\om_0 \hb} ~ p \\ t \rightarrow \frac{t}{ \om_0 } \\ \ga_0 \rightarrow \om_0 \ga_0. \end{numcases} the master equation (\ref{eq: master*}) recasts